M0rganeDev/RaylibGameTemplate/README.md

 Currently, I only support Linux for building.
 If you use Nix, use the provided flake.nix and run `make run` to start the template project

 Windows building will be available one day, maybe.
+I'm not even sure if it works on Windows

 ### License